agspoon/PiKVM-PWM-Fan/README.md

 ```
    [root@pikvm ~]# curl -s --unix-socket /run/kvmd/fan.sock http://localhost/state
 ```
-My A3 based PiKVM now sits next to me, and is nearly silent.
+My A3 based KVM now sits next to me, and is nearly silent.
 It will spin up if it has to work hard, but almost never runs at full speed.
 Enjoy the peace and quiet! :)

 ### Software Mods